llm-bible/llm-bible.github.io/_publications/qin2023tool.markdown

 bibkey: qin2023tool
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2304.08354v3"}
-tags: ['Efficiency and Optimization', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Efficiency and Optimization', 'Reinforcement Learning']
 ---
 Humans possess an extraordinary ability to create and utilize tools, allowing them to overcome physical limitations and explore new frontiers.
 With the